 - National Coalition for Arts’ Preparedness and Emergency Response

-Americans for the Arts is gathering data and impact stories.
-The survey will capture a broad spectrum of data and stories that will demonstrate how the arts and culture workers survived this crisis as well as the effect of the outbreak on operations through cancelled events, lost wages, and additional expenses.
-AFTA asks you to respond, and encourages you to share this survey with your communities.
+- Americans for the Arts is gathering data and impact stories.
+The survey will capture a broad spectrum of data and stories that will demonstrate how the arts and culture workers survived this crisis as well as the effect of the outbreak on operations through canceled events, lost wages, and additional expenses.
+AFTA asks you to respond and encourages you to share this survey with your communities.

-The Event Safety Alliance is making several key resources available for free or at reduced cost, including the Event Safety Guide, and Event Safety Access core safety training.
+- The Event Safety Alliance is making several key resources available for free or at a reduced cost, including the Event Safety Guide, and Event Safety Access core safety training.